fabianelima/jazigo/README.md

 This repository encloses my Doctorate research as it was — with minor corrections, some changes and some aditions — at the time it passed its qualifying phase, when it was evaluated by the mandatory board exam in May 16th, 2023.
 I’ve converted it from its original form to an [Obsidian vault](https://help.obsidian.md/Getting+started/Create+a+vault): that’s why its called “Jazigo”.

 The original text in PDF as submited to the board exam was translated to English with a little help from ChatGPT and obviously revised later, as ChatGPT proved to be a bit biased and even tried to change the meaning of the text in some occasions.
 The Portuguese version was kept, so this is a bilingual edition of my thesis.
-I also added all my reading notes/_fichamentos_ from all references cited, to ground my work-in-process theory to its theoretical foundations.
+I also added all my reading notes/_fichamentos_ from some of the references cited, to ground my work-in-process theory to its theoretical foundations.
 Those notes weren’t translated, though.

 ![Graph view on Obsidian](graph-view.png)